 Section 1: The Apprentice’s answers

 Briefly state the overall purpose of the apprenticeship, what skills the apprentice will learn and how you and the employer/master will work together.

 This question is your first opportunity to let us know what your apprenticeship will entail.
 Think of it as an outline for your application.
 You should clearly explain what you would like to learn during your apprenticeship, in no more than one paragraph.

 Apprenticeship Future Plans

-Describe how your Apprenticeship will positively contribute to the UK Craft Sector* (2000 characters)
+Describe how your apprenticeship will positively contribute to the UK Craft Sector (2000 characters max)

-What do you hope to gain from the Apprenticeship (such as skills, work experience etc)?
-(300 words or 2000 characters max)
+What do you hope to gain from the apprenticeship (such as skills, work experience etc)?
+(2000 characters max)

-What are your long term career plans?* (2000 characters)
+What are your long term career plans?
+(2000 characters max)

 Will request your relevant qualifications.